raspberrypilearning/anime-expressions/en/step_2.md

 --- /code ---

-**TIP**: In HTML, you don’t need to add in the indents for the code to work.
-However, it is a good idea to indent the sections of your code to make them easier for you and others to read.
+**Tip:**: It's a good idea to add spaces at the beginning of lines to indent your code to make it easier to read.
+In HTML, you don’t need to add in the indents for the code to work.

+--- /task ---

+--- task ---

+**Test:** Your web page will update as you type.
+You can see that some styling has been applied to the text.
+It is bold and large.

 --- /task ---